 While there’s no study directly linking the use of herbs to the decrease or increase of the risk of breast cancer in women, there are some herbs that appear to have estrogen-like actions which shouldn’t be used long-term on women with a high risk or a past medical history of breast cancer.
 These herbs include: ginseng, dong quai, dang gui, chasteberry, blue cohosh, and black cohosh.

-What about Chinese drugs which are associated with TCM or traditional Chinese Medicine in Fremont?
+What about Chinese drugs which are associated with TCM or traditional Chinese Medicine in Saratoga Springs?

 Although, in the annals of Traditional Chinese Medicine, there is no word for cancer, there are various illnesses with traditional names that would be diagnosed by physicians as cancer nowadays.